-Strictly Come Dancing won’t return to our screens until the second half of the year but already we’re thinking about who's going to be involved in the 2019 series.
+Strictly Come Dancing won’t return to our screens until later this year but already we’re thinking about who's going to be involved in the 2019 series.

 Last year saw the likes of Joe Sugg, Faye Tozer, Charles Venn and Lauren Steadman taking part, while Stacey Dooley was the celeb who lifted the glitter ball trophy.

 Who’s set to step into their dancing shoes this year?
-While the BBC hasn’t confirmed anything yet, here’s what we know so far about the people rumoured to be taking part.
+Here’s what we know so far about the contestants taking part.
 Plus, all the rest of the Strictly 2019 info you need to know.

 Strictly Come Dancing 2019: Celebrity contestants